juseg/juseg.github.io/_pages/about.md

 conviction that scientific methods need to be better communicated outside universities, I try and continue my research and science communication work, independently and at my own glacial pace.
-When I get bored about it, I take my bike [cycle the world](https://cyclingho.me).
+When I get bored about it, I take my bike and [cycle the world](https://cyclingho.me).
 I am always on the lookout for cool projects and especially funding, so don't hesitate to [contact](/contact/) me.